tskit-dev/tskit/docs/metadata.md

 use the schema to decode the metadata to Python objects.
 The encoding for doing this is specified in the top-level schema property `codec`.
-Currently the Python API supports the `json` codec which encodes metadata as [JSON](https://www.json.org/json-en.html), and the `struct` codec which encodes metadata in an efficient schema-defined binary format using {func}`python:struct.pack` .
+Currently the Python API supports the `json` codec which encodes metadata as [JSON](https://www.json.org/json-en.html), the `struct` codec which encodes metadata in an efficient schema-defined binary format using {func}`python:struct.pack`, and the `json+struct` codec which is a combination of the two.

 (sec_metadata_codecs_json)=